York-SDCNLab/Solution1_v2/README.md

 - frame_rate 30 - 40Hz, throttle: up to 0.16
 - frame_rate 40 - 50Hz, throttle: up to 0.17
 - frame_rate above 50Hz, throttle: up to 0.18
+2. The qlab's fps will also influence the performance of this solution, the recommended fps for \
+this solution is 30. if the fps is much lower than 30, the recommended throttle is 0.1
-2. Sometimes not all processes are properly activated due to some communication issues \
+3. Sometimes not all processes are properly activated due to some communication issues \
 with the qlab, you can rerun the solution after entering the map again.